cosmeratech/fluid-shader/README.md

 # Shader Component — Oil Effect

-An interactive WebGL oil/fluid shader overlay built with **Next.js 14** and **React 18**.
+An interactive WebGL fluid shader overlay built with **Next.js** and **React.js**.
 The shader simulates a fluid dynamics effect (velocity, pressure, advection) rendered on top of a background image using a WebGL canvas.

 ---